sydsailors/streaming-05-storage/docs/index.md

 ### Interpretation

-This project showed how Kafka consumers can incrementally ehnahce streaming data without modifying the original dataset.
+This project showed how Kafka consumers can incrementally enhance streaming data without modifying the original dataset.

 I was able to confirm the enrichment logic was applied correctly